BigPrject/Calendr/README.md

 Menu bar calendar for macOS

 This fork is for a personal feature, makes me record 15 second recap video at end of day!
-I also used this oppertunity to learn swift.
+I also used this opportunity  to learn swift.